isaacr04/words-port/README.md

 ## Current State of Development

-The word list has room for improvements.
+The word lists have room for improvements.
 Help is welcome.

-Currently it's my first app and I'm also still learning.
 Some things are missing ([See issues](https://codeberg.org/petsoi/words/issues)).

 Help is always welcome!